 Mr. Humphrey was recognized in The Best Lawyers in America® for Construction Law and Corporate Law in 2018 and the ten years immediately preceding.
-Mr. Humphrey was also named to Business North Carolina's 2006 "Legal Elite" list and in 2012 and 2013, he was selected to Business North Carolina's "Legal Elite Hall of Fame" in the area of Construction.
+Mr. Humphrey was also named to Business North Carolina's 2006 "Legal Elite" list and in 2007, he was selected to Business North Carolina's "Legal Elite Hall of Fame" in the area of Construction.
 He was also recognized as a 2009 North Carolina "Super Lawyer" in the areas of Construction Litigation, Construction/Surety and Estate Planning & Probate by Super Lawyers magazine.
 Mr. Humphrey is the fourth recipient of the Evelyn M. Coman Award for Distinguished Service in the field of Construction Law.
 In 2014, Mr. Humphrey was awarded the prestigious Order of the Long Leaf Pine by North Carolina Governor Pat McCrory for his proven record of extraordinary service to the state.
 Mr. Humphrey is AV® rated by Martindale-Hubbell.*

 * CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.